What Is RG in Bowling? Low, Medium and High RG Explained

 What Does RG Mean in Bowling?

-RG (Radius of Gyration) refers to how mass is distributed inside a bowling ball—specifically, how far that mass is located from the center.
-It’s measured in inches and typically falls between 2.46 and 2.80.
+RG, or Radius of Gyration, refers to how mass is distributed inside a bowling ball.
+More specifically, it shows how far that mass sits from the center of the core.
+It is measured in inches and usually falls between 2.46 and 2.80.

 How Does RG Affect Bowling Ball Motion?